rust-lang/docs.rs/docs/src/infrastructure/legacy.md

 Besides serving some static and database-backed content, it acts as a proxy for the stored rustdoc HTML files, rewriting them on the fly to match our UI.

-Since we're recompressing & rewriting HTML for many requests, we're more CPU bound than a typical webserver.
+Because we recompress and rewrite HTML for many requests, we're more CPU-bound than a typical web server.

 ## Index Watcher

-A small process that manages a clone of the [`crates.io-index` repository](https://github.com/rust-lang/crates.io-index).
+The index watcher is a small process that manages a clone of the [`crates.io-index` repository](https://github.com/rust-lang/crates.io-index).

 We update it once a minute and use [`crates-index-diff`](https://docs.rs/crates-index-diff/latest/crates_index_diff/) to determine the changes.

-Depending on the event, we:
+Depending on the change, we:

 - add the release to the build queue,
-- update the yank status of the release, or
+- update the release's yanked status, or
-- delete the crate or release entirely.
+- delete the crate or release entirely from our storage.

 The code lives
 [in the `docs_rs_watcher` subcrate](https://github.com/rust-lang/docs.rs/tree/main/crates/bin/docs_rs_watcher).